alsigit/nobi-sectest/README.md

 # nobi-sectest
 # nobi security technical test by sigit setiawan
-# all tools used during this test listed in tools.txt in this repo
+# all tools used during this test listed in tools.txt this repo

 A. Find Vulnerability
 Tasks: